The strategic layer.

 | Packaging | Engineered, restrained | Sleeve standard for D2C; box reserved for gifting / referral. |

-| In-box card | Explanatory, three-pillar structure | Sets up Comfort / Support / Responsibility messaging. |
+| In-box card | Explanatory, three-pillar (Feel / Fit / Made) | Sets up the messaging architecture. |

 | Referral handoff card | Bold, intimate, "share the comfort" | Red front / white back inverted lockups. |

-| LinkedIn / social | Three grounds × two taglines | The brand's signature 6-up system. |
+| LinkedIn / social | Three grounds × tagline | The signature 6-up system. |

-| Founder-warm, plain-spoken | The current commerce surface. | |
+| Founder-warm, plain-spoken | The current commerce surface.
+Founder-direct is part of the brand. | |

-| Retail (future) | Considered display, monochromatic, product-as-hero | Murkudis-adjacent boutiques first; KaDeWe / MyTheresa later. |
+| Retail (future) | Considered display, monochromatic, product-as-hero | Murkudis-adjacent boutiques first; KaDeWe / MyTheresa / MR PORTER tier later. |

 Imagery direction